joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 1.8.17 =

+* Ensure value matching uses the same variable type.
+* Query checked property instead of attribute.
+* Add [remaining] shortcode to display tickets remaining for an event.

 = 1.8.16 =

 * Bug fix: notice thrown when event ID exists in array, but data is not an array.